 3 Tbsp kosher salt.

-Deep fry. … or sear or torch.
+… or sear or torch.
 For a few minutes until the surface looks amazing.
-Allow to rest before slicing the meat.
+Allow resting before slicing the meat.
 I actually deep-fried the meat cold from the fridge.
-Extra warranty that the core is protected from the infernal heat being applied on the outside.
+An extra warranty that the core is protected from the infernal heat being applied on the outside.
 If you want to make sure the meat is warm before serving.
 Place it back in the sous vide back, and stick it in the water bath for a good 10 minutes at the same temperature you cooked it.
 That should do it.
-I used this type of roast as a cold cut though.
-Works great.
+I like this kind of roast to be served cold.
+That deli meat, so good!

 enjoy the weekend!